Become a Cardiac Technician: Education and Career Roadmap

 Learn how to become a cardiac technician.
 Research the education and career requirements, certification and experience required for starting a career as a cardiac technician.

-Do I Want to Be a Cardiac Technician?
+Should I Become a Cardiac Technician?

-Cardiac technicians, also referred as cardiovascular technicians, prepare patients for cardiac procedures, including electrocardiogram (EKG) and stress tests.
+Cardiac technicians, also referred to as cardiovascular technicians, prepare patients for cardiac procedures, including electrocardiogram (EKG) and stress tests.
 In addition to preparing patients for these procedures, technicians also ensure that the equipment is ready for use and cardiologists are familiar with a patient's medical history.
 Careers are available in hospitals, medical clinics, cardiologists' offices, and other healthcare environments.

 |Degree Level||Postsecondary certificate; associate's degree may be required by employers|